 SUPERVISES: No Supervisory Duties

-SALARY RANGE: $47,500 - $64,000

 Position Summary:

 This position is part of the person-centered integrated team and provides direct and indirect services.
 The BHC provider will provide behavioral health and/or chronic health wellness treatment services within the school setting to students and / or within the clinic setting for established patients, who are referred for services.
 The BHC will provide psychosocial assessments/evaluations, diagnosis, and provide counseling/therapy services, through individual and family therapies.
 The BHC will refer patients and / or students, to additional community services as appropriate.
 The BHC will provide consultation and psycho-education, as requested by the school or other community partners as appropriate.